asacristani/fastapi-rocket-boilerplate/README.md

 ## 🧩 Features

-- **Infrastructure**: the common services that every backend needs, served in local by Docker Compose and in Google Cloud by Pulumi.
+- **Infrastructure**: the common services that every backend needs, served in local by Docker Compose.
 - **Easy**: all the commands ready by Makefile.
 - **Fast**: thanks to Fastapi and async programming.
 - **Async**: Celery using RabbitMQ as broker and Redis as backend.